 The BPD Monitoring Team was appointed by Judge Bredar to oversee the implementation of the Consent Decree between DOJ, BPD, and the City.
 Numerous of 21CP's consultants serve as Judge Bredar’s agent, helping him gauge whether, consistent with the Consent Decree’s objectives, BPD is achieving meaningful reform by making tangible changes in its policies and practices.
 The Team also provides technical assistance to BPD as BPD seeks to implement the reforms required by the Consent Decree.

 21CP's Chuck Ramsey is Principal Deputy Monitor.
 Sean Smoot, Roberto Villasenor, Matthew Barge, Nola Joyce, Ellen Scrivner, Tracey Meares, and George Turner are all subject matter experts assisting in the implementation of critical reforms.

-21CP is conducting an independent assessment of the police response and services in a high-profile incident in Cincinnati involving the death of a 16-year-old named Kyle Plush.
-Specifically, 21CP will be focusing on the police department response – and identifying policies, practices, procedures, and technologies that may have contributed to deficiencies in that response.
+21CP conducted an independent assessment of the police response and services in a high-profile incident in Cincinnati involving the death of a 16-year-old named Kyle Plush.
+Specifically, 21CP focused on the police department response – and identifying policies, practices, procedures, and technologies that may have contributed to deficiencies in that response.

-21CP will produce a final report and make recommendations to the City.
-21CP's Roberto Villasenor, Sean Smoot, and Matthew Barge are serving as experts on the project.
+21CP produced final report and made recommendations to the City.
+21CP's Roberto Villasenor, Sean Smoot, and Matthew Barge served as experts on the project.

 21CP is overseeing implementation of a federal consent decree involving the Cleveland Division of Police.
 That Consent Decree focuses on a host of critical issues, including use of force, supervision, investigations, search and seizure, bias-free policing, equipment and technology, recruitment and hiring, and staffing.